fusioncharts/dev_centre_docs/fusiongrid/installation/install-fusiongrid.md

 * [Search/Quick Filter](/fusiongrid/tutorials-fusiongrid/search-filter.md)
 * [Row Transition](/fusiongrid/tutorials-fusiongrid/row-transition-animation.md)

 In this article, we will walk you through the necessary steps to add FusionGrid to an existing JavaScript project.
-In this tutorial, we will be rendering an automobile ranking.
+In this tutorial, we will be rendering an automobile ranking grid.

 # Installing FusionGrid
 You can install 'fusiongrid' via the CDN/local directory or using npm.